 A shot of the wet chamber.

 Now, prepare a fresh stock volume of gelling solution by mixing monomer solution, 10% tetramethylethylenediamine, 0.5% 4-hydroxy-TEMPO, and 10% ammonium persulfate in a 47:1:1:1 (forty-seven to one to one to one) ratio [1].
 Authors: How do you want to pronounce TEMPO?
 “Tempo” or “T-E-M-P-O”?
+“T-E-M-P-O”

 Talent mixing the specified reagents in the specified ratio in a beaker or tube.
 Authors: Please make sure all the reagents are properly labeled.
+Understood

 Immediately after preparing the gelling solution, remove the monomer solution from the samples [1] and replace it with 300 microliters of the gelling solution [2].
 Incubate the samples at 4 degrees Celsius for 5 minutes [2].